Transforma logo

 The report then examines key factors that are influencing the development of the market, including:

-Drivers of the Bike & Scooter sharing market
+Drivers for the adoption of Bike & Scooter Sharing services

 This section of the report lists some of the drivers behind the rising adoption of Bike & Scooter Sharing (like the additional transportation flexibility it provides users) and claims that local authorities are likely to introduce measures to alleviate congestion and reduce urban pollution.
+For instance, as per the US Department of Transportation, bike sharing is expected to reduce traffic congestion by as much as 4%.
 It explains how micromobility schemes make them a compelling short-term solution for cities looking to reduce congestion or ease the burden on their public transport networks.
-It also charts how the COVID-19 pandemic accelerated the adoption of bike and scooter sharing trend, owing to reasons such as the ability to be socially distanced and related health benefits.
-For instance, in 2020, bicycle sales were up 65% in the US and electric bike sales by 145%.

 Key vendors for Bike & Scooter Sharing